themeblvd/qm-challenge/README.md

 * `npm run build:client` - Build the client-side files within `/dist` once.
 * `npm run build:server` - Build the server file within `/dist` once.
 * `npm run server:prod` - Start the production server, to test the final build (see note below).
-* `npm run format` - Apply stylistic code formatting to project's JavaScript files.
-* `npm run js-lint` - Check for JavaScript linting errors.
-* `npm run js-lint:fix` - Allow JavaScript linter to fix what it can, automatically.
-* `npm run report` - Generates `./report-client.txt` and `./report-server.txt` with stats about modules used.

 *Note: `npm run server` is helpful when working on just server files.
 It runs the development server without Webpack watching for changes on the client-side files.
 Because we transpile with babel on the fly during development, our ES6 server code will run without needing Webpack.*